Survey of Household Spending (SHS)

 A number of edits are also carried out on the diary data when the diaries are received at Head Office and throughout the capture and coding steps.
 For example, checks are carried out to ensure that the start and end dates of the reference period of the diary are indicated, that the reported expenditures were made during the specified reference period, and that there are no items that appear in both the data recorded in the diary and the receipts provided by the respondent.
 After validation, capture and coding, quality control procedures are applied.
 A sample of diaries is selected and completely rechecked to ensure that the diaries were captured and coded as specified in the procedures.

 To solve problems of missing or invalid information in interview questions, donor imputation by the nearest neighbour method is generally used.
 Data from another respondent with similar characteristics (the donor) are used to impute.
 The imputation is done on one group of variables at a time, with the groups formed on the basis of the relationships among the variables.
 The characteristics used to identify the donor are selected such that they are correlated with the variables to be imputed.
 Household income, dwelling type and number of adults and children are commonly used characteristics.
-For operational reasons, the income information from personal income tax data is not available in time for imputation of the survey data.
-Consequently, the household income used for imputation is taken from an additional question on total household income that is asked during the interview exclusively for the purpose of data imputation.
+The household income used for imputation is taken from the personal income tax data.
+The incomes of all household members aged 16 and over on December 31st of the calendar year preceding the survey are summed to derive household income.

 Donor imputation is also used when information is missing from the daily expenditure diary.
 A respondent may have reported a particular expenditure item without its cost or given the total amount spent (on groceries, for example) without listing the individual items.
 Imputation is also used to enhance the level of detail in coding the items reported.
 For example, the information provided by the respondent may simply indicate that a bakery product was purchased, but a more detailed code is required to meet the survey's needs.
 In this case, donor imputation is used to impute the type of bakery product (bread, crackers, cookies, cakes and other pastries, etc.).
 Diary imputation is carried out at the reported item level, and the characteristics most often used to identify the donor are cost, available partial code, household income and household size.
 Imputation is done by province and quarter to control for provincial differences and seasonality of expenditures.